Austin Metro: Austin/MG Metro (Mk1; 1980)

+Launch and reception

 One of the consequences was that there was enormous public interest in the car from well before its launch.
 The company chose to stage the launch presentations for dealers and major company car buyers on board a cruise ship, the MS Vistafjord.
 This launch event took place over a three-week period in September 1980 sailing between West Gladstone Dock in Liverpool and the Isle of Man, where guests could drive the car, so long as sea conditions allowed them to land by tender as there was no dock facility for the ship.
 The news broke in the national newspapers a full year ahead of the public launch with The Sun, among others, carrying the story.
-It was finally revealed to the public on the press day of the British Motor Show with the British Prime Minister, Margaret Thatcher, in attendance.
+It was finally revealed to the public on the press day of the British Motor Show on 8 October with the British Prime Minister, Margaret Thatcher, in attendance.
+Production at Longbridge was briefly halted in November after a strike following a dispute regarding production of Metro seats.
+It was halted again by a strike lasting from 16 December until January 1981, with further disruptions in May and November of that year.

-The Metro quickly proved popular with buyers, a 19-year-old Lady Diana Spencer being the car's first celebrity owner and was widely believed to have been a gift from her fiancée - the then Prince Charles, and the car was a feature of many paparazzi shots of the future princess taken before her marriage to Charles in 1981.
-Even then, during the early part of its production life, it was the best selling mini-car in the UK, before being eclipsed by the updated Ford Fiesta in 1984.
-Its clever interior design made it spacious considering its dimensions, and Hydragas suspension gave surprisingly good ride and handling.
-Its updated A+ series 1.0 and 1.3-litre OHV engines hardly represented the cutting edge in performance, but they were strong on economy.